 A: There are a few reasons for this:

-To grease a dosa pan properly, use anything you can dip into oil – like a piece of onion, potato, a wooden spoon, etc. Dip into the sesame oil and rub generously all over the tawa.
-If you pour drops onto the tawa, then spreading the dosa will be difficult so always grease fully and don’t pour the oil before spreading dosa.
+To grease a dosa pan properly, use anything you can dip into oil – like a piece of onion, potato, a wooden spoon, etc. Dip into the sesame oil and rub generously all over the pan.
+If you pour drops onto the pan, then spreading the dosa will be difficult so always grease fully and don’t pour the oil before spreading dosa.

-Also, never use a dosa tawa to make rotis.
-Keep one tawa exclusively for dosa.
+2. Keep it exclusive – never use a dosa tawa to make chapatis or anything else.
+Keep one pan exclusively for dosa.
 I have noticed that people who are new to making dosas add way too little oil.
 Be generous, a few drops are not enough.

-If the above two are checked, then it’s possible that your batter is too old and sour.
+If the above reasons are checked, then it’s possible that your batter is too old and sour.
 That’s another reason why it would stick to the pan.

 Q: Why is my dosa batter grainy?

 A: You didn’t grind the batter to a smooth consistency, that’s why.
 Remember to soak the rice and dal for enough time and grind it to a very smooth consistency before fermenting.
-An Indian mixie is good to make small quantities but a food processor does not give you a smooth batter.
+An Indian mixie or a good blender is enough to make small quantities but a food processor likely won’t give you a smooth batter.
 A wet grinder is obviously the best option for making dosa batter at home.

 Q: My dosa is white even after it is cooked.
 Why?

 A: Couple of reasons that could be contributing to this – your batter is too cold – just bring it to room temperature before making the dosa – or, the proportion of rice in your batter is too high.
 Adjust proportions next time you make the batter.
 Conversely, too much dal in your dosa batter will contribute to dosas that are too red in colour.
 Adjust accordingly in your next batch.